Testing for SIBO

 - Type of gas.

 - Level of gas.

-Another adjunctive approach in SIBO treatment is to feed the bacteria, to draw it out in order to kill it.
+An adjunctive approach in SIBO treatment is to feed the bacteria, to draw it out in order to kill it.
 There is evidence this works.
-We can do this with prebiotic fibers or foods.
-Some practitioners recommend a low fermentable diet during treatment, but I believe it is better to feed the bacteria during treatment.
-However, after treatment, you might need to follow a somewhat lower fermentable diet in order to prevent relapse.
+We can do this with prebiotic supplements or foods.
+Some practitioners recommend a low fermentable diet during treatment, such as a low FODMAP approach, however it can be more effective to draw the bacteria out during treatment by eating FODMAP foods.